Moment Matters: Mean and Variance Causal Graph Discovery from Heteroscedastic Observational Data: Related Work

 HNMs are of growing interest as a flexible model that addresses heteroscedasticity in complex real-world data.
 Early work has shown bivariate identifiability \citep{khemakhem2021causal,xu2022inferring}, which is extended to multivariate settings \citep{strobl2023identifying,yin2024effective}.
 Building on their identifiability results, likelihood-based methods \citep{immer2023identifiability,kikuchi2022differentiable,tran2024robust,yin2024effective} and independence-test-based methods \citep{duong2023heteroscedastic,immer2023identifiability,lin2024skewness} have been proposed for the point estimation of the causal graph.
-Our work differs in two key aspects. (\myra) Our inference targets are mean and variance causal graphs, whose definition and identifiability are presented in \Cref{sec-problem}. (\myrb) Unlike existing point estimation methods, we develop a Bayesian approach that infers the posterior distribution over causal graphs (\Cref{sec-method}), which enables Monte Carlo approximation of posterior probabilities for structural features, such as the presence of an edge, a path, or a subgraph \citep{giudici2003improving}.
-As demonstrated in our case study (\Cref{subsubsec-casestudy}), such uncertainty quantification is crucial for knowledge discovery, as well as for downstream causal effect estimation tasks \citep{shalit2017estimating,chikahara2022feature,johansson2022generalization,emezue2023benchmarking,chikahara2024differentiable,iwata2024metalearning}.
+Our work differs in two key aspects. (\myra) Our inference targets are mean and variance causal graphs, whose definition and identifiability are presented in \Cref{sec-problem}. (\myrb) Unlike existing point estimation methods, we develop a Bayesian approach that infers the posterior distribution over causal graphs (\Cref{sec-method}), which enables Monte Carlo approximation of posterior probabilities for structural features, such as the presence of an edge, a path, or a subgraph \citep{friedman2003being}.
+As demonstrated in our case study (\Cref{subsubsec-casestudy}), such uncertainty quantification is crucial for knowledge discovery.